heyaozhi/heyaozhi.github.io/index.md

 Other Contributions

+Proposed many ideas during various group discussions.
 Built the presentation PPT structure and contributed part of the slide content.

 Reflection